Tips for how to get rid of strawberry legs this spring!Posted on March 29, 2022 Written by: 100% PURE ®

 Applying a body moisturizer after showering and shaving can help replace lost moisture and will prevent dry skin and irritation.
 Moisturizing will improve the appearance of your skin, and should reduce the symptoms of strawberry legs.

-For many people, strawberry legs are easily managed with small changes to their shaving or skin care routine.
+For many people wondering how to get rid of strawberry legs, they may not be easily managed with small changes to their shaving or skin care routine.
 If your case is not easily managed with home remedies, you might need to see a dermatologist or trained professional.
-A treatment plan may be advisable for those with the following:
+If you’ve tried the tips above in your quest for how to get rid of strawberry legs but they haven’t worked, a treatment plan may be advisable for those with the following:

 Darker or thicker body hair